 I think it’s common knowledge that when you’re buying meat at a grocery store, the chances are high that the meat comes from animals that have been given feed that isn’t part of their natural diet, likely abused or at least lived in very crowded quarters, and given hormone, antibiotic and/or vaccine injections.
+This is why so many people have started to turn towards hunting as a way of sourcing organic meat that has been raised in the wild, free of human interference.
+Gear, like Outdoor empire trail cameras, is increasingly being used as a way for hunters to pinpoint areas of animal activity the wild so they know where to begin their search for game animals to bring home.
 I started looking at my hometown of Edmonton to see what was available in the area for free range grass fed meat.
 I had the opportunity to get in touch with Mike L’Heureux from Blue Copper Ranch and he offered to give my family a tour of his farm and cook us a steak dinner to see how the beef he offers tastes!

 Blue Copper Ranch is a small family farm located about 1 hour outside of Edmonton, near Barrhead, AB.
 Mike and his wife Candace have chickens, sheep, llamas (to keep the coyotes away from the lambs), pigs, and cows on their farm.
 The first thing I noticed when we arrived was the huge open space.
 They don’t have hundreds of animals, they have a few, so their animals really have the luxury of being truly “free range”.
 The farm looked very much like what I would imagine a family farm to look like – without the accoutrements of profit-driven industrialization.
 Simple fences and small structures to provide shelter were the only things I saw that would keep the animals contained.
 My daughter was excited to run after the chickens all around the farm.
 She was thrilled when Mike offered to show her where the chickens hid to lay their eggs (they could be anywhere since they have free range of the farm!).
 It was a real-life Easter egg hunt for her!